 The mountain climbing image I chose for this blog says it all.
 That’s how I felt starting radiation only four weeks after a double mastectomy that followed five months of chemo.
-I remember well how slowly time passed.
-But here I am two years later writing for you, and, as I often say and write, I honestly believe you can conquer this mountain!
+I remember how slowly time passed throughout all of treatment.
+But here I am a few years later writing for you, and, as I often say and write, you can do this!

-Most important: HYDRATE continuously and adequately.
+HYDRATE continuously and adequately.
 Radiation can dry your skin out, so be solicitous about water intake.
 I can’t emphasize enough how important hydration is during all steps of cancer treatment.
-I’ve been in an emergency room with dehydration, and I assure you it’s a tough situation.
+I’ve been in an emergency room with dehydration, and I assure you it’s extremely uncomfortable as well as dangerous.
 The good news is that prevention is relatively simple – good, old-fashioned water consumed consistently and mindfully.

 CHOOSE your thoughts wisely.
 This is no time to let doubts and fear dictate your thoughts.
 You’re going to think about something anyway; it might as well be productive and positive.